KDCinfo/dataflow/data_clump_flow_app/README.md

 ## @TODO:

 - Moderate changes:
-  - Add pop-up link for empty page message (so it is available after data is added).
   - Add color picker for cells
-  - When expanding clumps, add to a queue that can be stored and reapplied after repainting the matrix, so cells can stay open after adding or updating.
+  - Add a queue for expanded clumps that can be reapplied after repainting the matrix (so cells can stay open after adding or updating).
-  - Allow storage names to be descriptive; use a join table to track descriptive names with the actual storage key names.
+  - Allow storage names to be descriptive; use a 'join table' to track descriptive names with the actual storage key names.
-  - Add ability to delete any unlinked cell.
-  - Add ability to add cells under any bottommost group in a column.
-    - It currently adds cells to the last cell for the selected column, even if a previously added cell was linked/placed above existing sequenced cells.
   - Swap IDs for `data-` attributes
     - Leave IDs for labels
     - Add all `data-` selectors to config file
     - Swap out all query selectors for `data-` attribute selectors
     - Question: Is it worth the change?
+  - ~~Add pop-up link for empty page message (so it is available after data is added).~~ ^ No idea what this meant | 2025-03-23
 - Potentially big changes:
-  - Add ability to delete any linked cell.
-  - Add ability to change links.
-  - Add ability to unlink.
   - Add ability to move cells, perhaps make it a drag-and-drop feature.
 - Bug: Sometimes 'Import Data' will fail silently*.
   - *An error is shown in the dev tools console.